Ghouls Don't Scamper

 “He’s probably right.
-The patio is no place for what I what to do to you.”
-Mason’s grin was decidedly wolfish, and it sent a little thrill zinging through me.
+The patio is no place for what I want to do to you.”
+Mason’s grin was decidedly wolfish and sent a little thrill zinging through me.
 Then he sighed.
 “But I have to get going, I suppose.”

 It was Sunday, but that didn’t matter to the new Prime Minister of the Alchemist Party.